fsantanna/pingus/ceu/README.md

 ]]

-The `if` enclosing the signal emission @NN(if_1,-,if_2) breaks the dependency cycle of @FIG_REF(events.png) and prevents the infinite execution loop.
+The `if` enclosing the signal emission @NN(if_1,-,if_2) breaks the dependency cycle of @FIG_REF(events.png) and prevents an infinite execution loop.

 The class `CheckBox` [[![X]][cpp_check_box]] also uses a `boost::signal` to notify the application on changes: